caveofjulian/CaveOfJulian.Corona/README.md

 The data ingestion project is responsible for scraping the new data about corona from [a Github repository.](https://github.com/CSSEGISandData/COVID-19/)

 The Web Api is able to create reports on demand about this data.

+## Possible Improvements
+I'm very aware that the data repository returns IQueryable which makes the rest of the project tightly coupled to Entity Framework.
+I decided to keep it like this as it's not an issue at all currently.
+Feel free to fix this in a pull request.

 ## Installation

 Clone this repository and run it on the right IP and port :)